TeYuanLiu/teyuanliu.github.io/content/blog/c.md

 -   Text
     -   Compiled code
 -   NULL (memory address 0x0)
-    - Dereferencing this can cause segmentation fault here.
+    - Dereferencing this causes segmentation fault.

 ### Common memory bugs

--   Segmentation fault
+#### Segmentation fault

-    -   A segmentation fault occurs when a program tries to access a memory region it is not allowed to.
+A segmentation fault occurs when a program tries to access a memory region it is not allowed to.
 Some examples are listed below.

 -   Read/write outside of array bounds
 -   Use/free a null pointer
 -   Use-after-free
 -   Double free

--   Stack overflow
+#### Stack overflow

-    -   A stack overflow happens when a program uses too much stack memory.
+A stack overflow happens when a program uses too much stack memory.
 Some examples are listed below.

 -   Deep recursion
 -   Large local variable allocation

 ## Dependency management